ids-infotech/corsearch_project/README.md

 Corsearch - script development creating for config &amp; pdf-extraction

 # TWO NEW SCRIPTS ARE UPLOADED
-application_screenshots_with_new_keys_bhutan and application_screenshots_with_new_keys_mongolia
+application_screenshots_with_new_keys_bhutan and application_screenshots_with_new_keys_mongolia,
-These scripts have create a better strucutre as compared to the previous versions, They also contain handling and reading of JSON files based on the new structure and keys.
+These scripts create a better strucutre as compared to the previous versions, They also contain handling and reading of JSON files based on the new structure and keys.

 # ADDED SCRIPT TO EXTRACT APPLICATIONS AND THEIR SCREENSHOTS FOR MONGOLIA